1950 East Pakistan riots: Sylhet District

-On 16 February, a 300 strong Muslim mob attacked the village of Akhra.
-They destroyed the images and went after the priest who fled.
+On 16 February, a 300-strong Muslim mob attacked the village of Akhra.
+They destroyed the images and went after the priest, who fled.
 The mob then looted the entire village, including the houses of Haripada Chowdhury and Bimala Bhattacharya.
 On 17 February, the goondas went from house to house and attacked the Brahmins.
 Their sacred threads were torn and stamped upon, and they were forcibly converted to Islam.
-In the villages of Sunaita and Kurma, the Hindu women were attacked.
+In the villages of Sunaita and Kurma, Hindu women were attacked.
 Their sindur and conch shell bangles were broken.
 In the village of Rajaganj Akhra, the houses of Nir Bhatta and Ram Chandra Bhatta were looted.
-On 17 February, a 500 to 600 strong-armed mob attacked the village of Lakeshwar under Chhatak police station.
-The Brahmin houses were looted.
+On 17 February, a 500- to 600-strong armed mob attacked the village of Lakeshwar under the Chhatak police station.
+Brahmin houses were looted.
 Two of them were severely beaten up.
 The sacred threads of the Brahmins were torn, and their shikhas were cut off.
 They were forcibly converted to Islam.
 In Markul, the entire village was looted and forcibly converted to Islam.
-On 19 February, the village of Sadarpur, under Zakiganj police station was attacked.
+On 19 February, the village of Sadarpur, under the Zakiganj police station, was attacked.
 The house of Shuklal Namashudra was looted.
-When his brother went to lodge a complaint with the police, the police stabbed him, then wounded him with bayonet and finally kicked him out of the police station.
+When his brother went to lodge a complaint with the police, the police stabbed him, then wounded him with a bayonet and finally kicked him out of the police station.
 During the night, the villagers swam across the river to safety.
-At Pargram, the houses of Akrur Namashudra and Ramesh Namashudra were looted and forcibly occupied by the Muslims.
+At Pargram, the houses of Akrur Namashudra and Ramesh Namashudra were looted and forcibly occupied by Muslims.